3 Things That Can Happen If Your Air Conditioner Isn't Level

-Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is important.
+Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 1. Damaged Compressor

 Your air conditioner’s compressor is a critical part.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
 Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 The compressor relies on oil to run properly.
-If your air conditioner isn’t level, its oil could be distributed unevenly.
+If your air conditioner isn’t level, its oil could be distributed unequally.

 This can cause: